Individual Time Trial - Nyamata

 Women: Ngoma-Kigali: 99.5km

-The National Championships will kick off this Saturday with the Individual Time Trial in Nyamata town, Bugesera District attracting three categories namely; Juniors, Elites and U23 as well as women.
+The race will have three categories namely; Juniors, Elites and U23 as well as women.

 The juniors will do two laps of 12.5 kilometres covering a distance of 25 kilometres, same distance as the women, while the elite men & U23 will peddle 20.9 kilometres over two laps covering 41.8 kilometres.

-Bonaventure Uwizeyimana, currently featuring for Canada’s Lowestrates.Ca cycling team as a guest rider, is the reigning champion in this category.
-However, he will not come to defend his title.
+Uwizeyimana, currently features for Canada’s Lowestrates.Ca cycling team as a guest rider and is the reigning champion in the Road race category, however; he will not come to defend his title.